-WATER, WATER, WATER, WATER, WATER.
-Am 1 dead?
-WATER, WATER
+WATER, WATER, WATER, WATER, WATER, WATER, Am 1 dead?
+WATER, WATER, WATER, WATER, WATER, what happened?
+WATER, WATE

 That is how my mouth swallows everything else.
 Maybe my mouth will swallow me, and then this will be over.

 I decide to crawl, to measure the space of my prison.
 I know the rubble and the hand on my left I don't need to go there again.
 I don't want to touch that clammy skin.
 In front of me, and to my right and behind me, is just darkness, though maybe I should stop calling it that cos there's no light at all; it's more blackness.
 I shift forward on my hands and knees, and I scream when my wrist bends a little and the wound opens.
 The scream echoes off the concrete all around me.